 What you should do next

-Please be aware that we are not seeking repayments from other investments promoted by or related to Capital Alternatives Limited in these proceedings.
+Please note that we are not seeking repayments from other investments promoted by or related to Capital Alternatives Limited and we do not need documents relating to these.
+Investors may want to take legal advice on their individual positions.

 Contact by third parties

-We are aware that some investors may have been approached by third parties offering to assist them in disposing of their investments with African Land or Capital Carbon Credits.
-In some instances these individuals claim to work for, or on behalf us.
-You should be extremely cautious if you are approached, particularly if you are asked to make a payment in advance.
+We know that third parties are continuing to contact investors offering to help them dispose of their investments with African Land or Capital Carbon Credits.
+In some cases these individuals claim to work for, or on behalf of, us.
+We are not approaching investors or asking anyone else to do so on our behalf.
+You should be extremely cautious if you are approached, particularly if they ask you to make a payment in advance.

 List of defendants